6 Amazing Raw Foods To Help Upgrade Your Diet

 discover 6 foods raw foodies love

-5 - Sprouting raw nuts, seeds, beans and grains
+5 - Sprouting raw nuts, seeds, beans, grains and legumes

 By soaking these tiny seeds and allowing them to sprout you are activating the process of germination and the seed will begin to show a tiny shoot.